eirikgr/OsloML/README.md

 To be able to run the BDT tutorial you'd need some additional installations:

 11. Install xgboost
-   - `conda install -c conda-forge xgboost`
+   - `conda install -c conda-forge xgboost
+   - if it doesn't work (which is very likely), inside the environment do `pip install xgboost==0.71